PotHix/pothix.github.com/content/post/stats-apr-2018.md

 What I can take from this chart:

-* Meetings are stable (and productive), considering two 1-1 meetings (1 hour each) and 4 weekly meetings (around 40 minutes each)
+* Meetings are stable (and productive), considering two 1-1 meetings (1 hour each) and four weekly meetings (around 40 minutes each)
 * The Shallow work task (the most generic I have) is still the big black box.
-I mentioned to split lunch times (lunch and break) but forgot to do that last month.
+I mentioned to split the lunch time (lunch and break) but forgot to do that last month.
 Maybe I will start doing it this month (from April 15th).